-Farmers’ Welsh Lavender make body creams and balms high in the hills of Wales, half an hour by car from Hay-on-Wye.
-In 2003 journalist Nancy Durham and philosopher Bill Newton-Smith decided to see if lavender would grow on their windswept hillside at 1,100 feet.
+The constantly evolving FARMERS' Welsh Lavender makes nourishing bodycare products in the hills of Wales, half an hour by car from Hay-on-Wye.
+In 2003, journalist Nancy Durham and philosopher Bill Newton-Smith decided to see if lavender would grow on their windswept hillside at 1,100 feet.
 It did, and the oil they distil on the farm is the unique ingredient in many of their products.
-They’re bringing their farm shop to the festival filled with their beautifully made, luxurious products and other delightful objects made in Wales, plus a few from their travels beyond.
-Farmers’ Welsh Lavender can be found across the UK, and internationally in a range of independent stores in Europe and North America.
+New to the line this year is Face Cream.
+They’re bringing their farm shop to the festival filled with their creams and balms and their latest collection of FARMERS’ provisions including bags, mugs and other delightful objects made in Wales and beyond.
+FARMERS’ products can now be found around the world.

 A selection of originals and limited edition prints from Lydia's Black Mountains studio will be on view.